martinsju/martinsju/README.md

 ## ✨ Welcome to my Github ✨

-My name is **Julia Agra** and I live in **Brazil**.
-I currently work as a FrontEnd Developer, with experience in HTML, CSS, JavaScript, looking for a Front-End Enginner career with Typescript, ReactJs and Next.js.
-I've been working with UI/UX design using Figma for over 2 years.
-Also have some personal projects in Ruby on Rails and Java. :heart:
+My name is Julia Agra and I live in Brazil.
+I currently work as a FrontEnd Developer, with experience in HTML, CSS, JavaScript, ReactJS, Typescript, Next.js among other React libs.
+I've been working with UI/UX design prototyping using Figma for almost 3 years.
+I have some personal projects in Ruby on Rails, Java and also worked for 2 years teaching C# for game development. :heart:

 </br>